Student Ministry Experiences

-A student ministry is a private arrangement between a church/parachurch organization and a student.
-MCC does not provide any direct supervision of students involved in student ministries or any official endorsement of the students’ readiness for ministry.
-Again, academic credit is not available for part-time ministry positions.
+Private arrangements between a church/parachurch organization and a student are not eligible for academic credit.
+MCC does not provide any direct supervision of students involved in student ministries and internships, nor provide any official endorsement of the students’ readiness for ministry.
 Faculty members, of course, are available to consult with students in student ministries if the student seeks such advice.

-Churches/Organizations wishing to hire a student for a part-time ministry should contact the Institutional Advancement office for placement on the list of churches seeking Christian leaders.
+Churches/Organizations wishing to hire a student for a part-time ministry should contact the Institutional Advancement office for placement on the list of career opportunities.

 |Emphasis Field||Student||Supervisor||Evaluation Forms|

 |Family Ministry||Handbook||Handbook||FM Forms|

 |Youth Ministry||Handbook||Handbook||YM Forms|